sage-code/eve/manual/databases.md

 **Note:**

-* A cursor generate a record type: described in select clause;
+* A cursor generate a record type described in select clause;
 * One single table can be updated with a cursor: first_table;